osinstom/P4-OvS/Documentation/topics/p4/design.md

 **Note!** If a user will specify a port number, which is already in use P4-OvS will return an error and will allocate a new port number.

+### Support for multiple P4 programs

+According to the requirements each P4 bridge should have its unique, independent P4 program.
+The P4Runtime specification uses the `device_id` field to distinguish different P4 devices controlled by the same P4Runtime server. **In case of P4-OvS each P4 bridge is identified by the `device_id`**.
+This approach makes P4-OvS in line with P4Runtime specification.

+**Note!** The PoC version uses `device_id` to identify P4 program at the datapath level too.
+It works as far as we use only one P4 datapath (e.g. uBPF).
+For further releases there should be the mapping between `device_id` and `program_id` used by datapath provided.

 ## Usage

 P4-OvS follows the usage model of Open vSwitch.
 The bridge and ports are configured with `ovs-vsctl`.